yrdsb-peths/final-project-greenfoot-team-f/README.md

      - It uses methods like .playLoop or .setVolume
 3. Buttons
      - This object is used mostly before and after the game's content (before the game        starts or when the game is complete).
-     - Button plays a sound effect when clicked.
+     The button plays a sound effect when clicked.
      - Button increases in size when hovered over
      - public Button (Runnable action, String imageName, String hoverImgName)
 4. Scrolling background